There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Many have also learned German, French, or Spanish at school, but skill levels may vary.

-By plane or by train, by bus or by boat, we can help you in getting to Norway.
+By plane or by train, by bus or by boat, we can help you get to Norway.

 Internet access is good in most towns and cities, either through mobile data, or public Wi-Fi in cafés and other public areas.
 Mobile data coverage will be patchy in sparsely populated areas.
-Most hotels have free Internet access in the rooms, but if it is important to you, it’s best to ask the hotel before you book.
-Many buses, express buses and trains offer free onboard Wi-Fi, but this will often require registration and have limited capacity.
+Most hotels have free WiFi, but if this is important to you, it’s best to ask the hotel before you book.
+Many buses, express buses and trains offer free WiFi, but this will often require registration and may have limited coverage.

-Most Norwegians have a liberal attitude towards sexuality and gender identity, and Norway was early on to enact anti-discrimination laws against gays and lesbians.
-Most LGBTIQ+ venues and offers are found in the big cities like Oslo, Bergen, and Trondheim.
+Most Norwegians have a liberal attitude towards sexuality and gender identity, and Norway was early in introducing anti-discrimination laws.
+Most LGBTIQ+ events and groups are found in the big cities like Oslo, Bergen, and Trondheim.

-Norway's currency is “kroner”, abbreviated NOK.
+Norway's currency is “kroner”, with the code NOK.
 That said, how much should you tip, pay, or expect to be billed?

-Make sure you read the full instructions at the Norwegian Food Safety Authority in good time prior to your travel.
+Make sure you read the full rules on the Norwegian Food Safety Authority's website well before your trip.

-Certain dog types are prohibited in Norway.
-Norway is amongst the few rabies-free countries thanks to high awareness and strict rules.
+Certain dog breeds are prohibited in Norway.
+Norway is amongst the few rabies-free countries thanks to broad awareness and strict rules.

 Additional rules apply to non-EU countries.
-For further information not found on the Norwegian Food Safety Authority’s website, please contact the Norwegian Embassy or Consulate in your country.
+For further information not found on the Norwegian Food Safety Authority’s website, please contact a Norwegian embassy or consulate in your country.

 Norwegian public holidays are New Year's Day (1 Jan), Labour Day (1 May), Constitution Day (17 May), Christmas Day and Boxing Day (25-26 Dec).
 Movable holidays are Easter, Ascension Day, Whit Sunday, and Whit Monday.